tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 - as we loop through the array, we call the passed in function repeatedly
 - in #2A & #2B above we call `createGreetings()` with 2 different functions passed in

+**Passing functions references around in this manner might seem strange, but it is commonly done in JavaScript programming.**

 ## IV. <a id="section4"></a>Default function parameters
 In JavaScript, parameters of functions default to `undefined`.
 However, in some situations it might be useful to set a different default value.
 This is where **default parameters** can help.